-The Carron Farm-In Agreement also provides for incremental farm-in levels by incurring additional expenditures at the discretion of the Company:
+The Carron Farm-In Agreement provided for incremental farm-in levels by incurring additional expenditures at the discretion of the Company as follows:

-- 1. The Company may earn a further 20% interest to bring its participating interest to 70% if it elects within three years of the Initial Earn-in Date to incur a further AUD 1,000,000 in mineral exploration expenditures, with a substantial portion being the cost of drilling (the "Stage 2 Earn-in"). - 2.
-Following the Stage 2 Earn-in, the Company may elect at its sole discretion to complete a further earn-in as either: - i) Acquire a further 30% interest to bring its interest to 100% by issuing a number of common shares to the Optionor based on a formula determined by an independent valuator; or - ii) Acquire a further 20% interest to bring its participation interest to 90% by completing a feasibility study (the "Stage 3 Earn-in").
-Should the Company achieve a Stage 3 Earn-in to a 90% interest, the Company shall enter into a royalty agreement with the Optionor.
-Within 60 days of the Stage 3 Earn-in Date, the Optionor may elect to contribute to expenditures in proportion to its 10% participating interest in a bankable feasibility study, and if the Optionor does not make such election, then its 10% interest shall be converted into a 2% NSR.
+- 1. The Company had the right to earn a further 20% interest to bring its participating interest to 70% if it elected within three years of the Initial Earn-in Date to incur a further AUD 1,000,000 in mineral exploration expenditures, with a substantial portion being the cost of drilling (the "Stage 2 Earn-in"). - 2.
+Following the Stage 2 Earn-in, the Company had the right, at its sole discretion, to elect to complete a further earn-in as either: - i) Acquire a further 30% interest to bring its interest to 100% by issuing a number of common shares to the Optionor based on a formula determined by an independent valuator; or - ii) Acquire a further 20% interest to bring its participation interest to 90% by completing a feasibility study (the "Stage 3 Earn-in").
+In the event that the Company achieved a Stage 3 Earn-in to a 90% interest, the Company would have entered into a royalty agreement with the Optionor.
+Within 60 days of the Stage 3 Earn-in Date, the Optionor could have elected to contribute to expenditures in proportion to its 10% participating interest in a bankable feasibility study, and if the Optionor did not make such election, then its 10% interest would have been converted into a 2% NSR.

-The Third Amendment provides for the extension of the term for completion of the Stage 2 Earn-in to March 31, 2024, which expenditure commitment of AUD 1,000,000 was satisfied as at December 31, 2023.
+The Third Amendment provided for the extension of the term for completion of the Stage 2 Earn-in to March 31, 2024, which expenditure commitment of AUD 1,000,000 was satisfied as at December 31, 2023.

-On March 14, 2023, the Company was awarded AUD 200,000 in eligible grant funding through the Queensland Government's Collaborative Exploration Initiative.
-Funding is recovered under the grant by reimbursement of 100% of the cost of eligible expenditures to drill four specified holes at Carron.
-As at March 31, 2024, an amount of \$176,540 was recorded as a receivable for the eligible grant which was received in April 2024.
+On March 14, 2023, the Company was awarded \$162,134 (AUD 200,000) in eligible grant funding through the Queensland Government's Collaborative Exploration Initiative.
+Funding was recovered under the grant by reimbursement of 100% of the cost of eligible expenditures to drill four specified holes at Carron.